tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   * **Infrastructure as a service (IaaS):** Online services that provide APIs to access different infrastructures such as servers, virtual machines, storage, load balancers, or network interfaces (e.g., [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines/)).

-  * **Platform as a service (PaaS):** Provides a platform that allow customers to develop, run, and manage applications without the complexity of building and maintaining their own physical infrastructure (e.g., [Amazon Web Services](https://aws.amazon.com/)).
+  * **Platform as a service (PaaS):** Provides a platform that allows customers to develop, run, and manage applications without the complexity of building and maintaining their physical infrastructure (e.g., [Amazon Web Services](https://aws.amazon.com/)).

   * **Software as a service (SaaS):** Refers to a software licensing and delivery model where software is licensed on a subscription basis and is centrally hosted (e.g., [Microsoft Office 365](https://www.office.com)).